junkpiano/yusuke.cloud/content/posts/make-comment-great-again.md

 - anonymous comments
 - Ads inclusion

 For anonymous comments, my blog thanksfully has almost no comments from readers.
-However, recently a lot of celebrities receive relentless shitty comments, and ended up suffering from mental disorder.
+However, recently a lot of celebrities receive relentless aggresive comments, and ended up suffering from mental disorder.
 No one tells that this won't happen on this tiny personal blog.

 Ads inclusion means disqus is tracking user information.
 I don't want to make my readers concerned about security matters.